"What Does Grass Fed Beef Mean?"

 - Our cows are raised on pasture for their entire lives and eat nothing but what they can find in the pasture.
 They get a good mixture of fescue with many natural grasses and weeds.
 We do not feed grain to our cows!

-- We rotate them to new a new paddock every day during the growing season (April-October/November)
+- We rotate the cattle on our home farm to new a new paddock every day or two during the growing season (April-October/November).

 - Our cows live happy lives and it shows in the quality of the beef we produce.